Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

+The restriction to $k\ge 1$ keeps the gauge-orbit entropy in the denominator positive.
 This coefficient compares the syntactic structural mass carried by the direct whole-term observer to the coding-theoretic information content of the gauge orbit.
-It is therefore a diagnostic for the direct carrier, not an invariant of transformed proof objects. \end{definition}
+It is therefore a diagnostic for the direct carrier rather than an invariant of transformed proof objects. \end{definition}

 \begin{proposition}[Divergence of the direct-carrier inefficiency coefficient] Fix $w\ge 1$.
 Then for every $N\in\mathbb N$,

 In particular, the direct-carrier inefficiency coefficient is unbounded along the canonical trace. \end{proposition}